ImmanuelShin/Gallery-of-Horns/README.md

 Start time: 11:00 am

-Finish time:
+Finish time: 11:14 am

-Actual time needed to complete:
+Actual time needed to complete: 14 minutes.
+(Already did a lot of the work in the previous lab)

 ### Feature #2: Allow Users to Favorite Individual Beasts